Gamify-IT/run-config/README.md

 The containers are updated using watchtower configured in the docker-compose file.
 To update the docker-compose we use a systemctl timer.

-The configuration written for  a user named `docker-user`.
+The configuration is written for  a user named `docker-user`.
 You can create and switch to it with the following lines or use another user and change the configuration.
 ```
 sudo adduser docker-user --disabled-password --gecos ""
 sudo usermod -aG docker docker-user